-Celebrating excellence in children’s television and digital entertainment, the 13th annual Kidscreen Awards is officially accepting entries.
+Celebrating the year’s finest work in children’s television and digital entertainment, the 14th annual Kidscreen Awards is officially accepting entries.

 Beginning today, programming entries are being accepted in the following categories for projects targeting preschoolers (zero to five), kids (six to 10) and tweens/teens (11 to 15):